hikeventures/hikeventures.github.io/_posts/performance/2016-05-11-best-camera-bags-cases.markdown

 # URL: http://www.hikeventures.com/best-camera-bags-cases/
 ---

-Here is my <a href="#table">selection</a> of the best lightweight camera bags for the Sony A7, A7II A7RII, A7SII, A7III or A9 (and also a6500, a6300 or a6000 since they share a similar form factor).
-I have created this list since I recently upgraded my camera and wanted to share my findings with you.
+Here is my <a href="#table">selection</a> of the best lightweight camera bags for the Sony A7III, A7II A7RII, A7SII or A9 (and also a6500, a6300 or a6000 since they share a similar form factor).

+I have created this list since I recently upgraded my camera to a Sony A7III and wanted to share my findings with you.

-So what do consider when buying a new bag for your camera?
+So what to consider when buying a new bag for your camera?
 Different bags might be useful for various activities, e.g. you might take a different camera bag with you when you go hiking than when you would go on a kayaking trip or just walk around in the city.

 <amp-img src="https://c4.staticflickr.com/9/8606/28716060755_0596cd42cf_k.jpg" width="2048" height="1365" alt="Best outdoor camera bags for Sony A7II, a6000, a6300, A9 or a6500" layout="responsive"></amp-img>